pilwon/ultimate-seed/README.md

 ## License

-  `ultime-seed` is released under the MIT License.
+  `ultimate-seed` is released under the MIT License.